Prathamesh1411/sensor-fusion-nanodegree/SFND_Camera/README.md

 # Sensor Fusion NanoDegree- Camera Course
 Camera is the second course in the Sensor Fusion ND.
-The purpose of this repo is to provide the exercise code to the students, so that they can practice in local system.

-This repo contains lesson-wise exercises and corresponding solutions for Udacity's Sensor Fusion ND.
+This repo contains lesson-wise exercises for Udacity's Sensor Fusion ND for the Camer.

 ## A. List of Lesson-wise Exercises
 1. Lesson 2: Autonomous Vehicles and Computer Vision